unstoppablecarl/downsync/src/markdown/downsync-rules.md

 Revealed Unit
 instead of a Ping.
 What was the Ping becomes the Unit's base.

-#### Revealing Multi-Base Units
+#### Revealing Infantry Units

-When Revealed, Multi-Base Units place each infantry base within 3" of the Ping (including the space occupied by the Ping) and the Ping is removed.
+When Revealed, Infantry Units place each Infantry Base within 3" of the Ping (including the space occupied by the Ping) and the Ping is removed.

 See: [Multi-Base Units](#multi-base-units)